Schnoodle

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-• Even though it is not recognised by any official Kennel Clubs, the Schnoodle can be registered in the American Canine Hybrid Club, Designer Dogs Kennel Club, Continental Kennel Club, Dog Registry of America, International Designer Canine Registry and the Designer Breed Registry.
+• Although not an “officially recognised” breed, the Schnoodle can be registered in the American Canine Hybrid Club, Designer Dogs Kennel Club, Continental Kennel Club, Dog Registry of America, International Designer Canine Registry and the Designer Breed Registry.

 Get a quote